smguilia/overview-1/zero_downtime.md

 ## High availability for the network
 {: #ha-network}

-Except for the oldest pod that still has some single points of failure, the {{site.data.keyword.cloud_notm}} network is designed in such a way that there is never a single point of failure.
+Except for the oldest pod that still has some single points of failure, the {{site.data.keyword.cloud_notm}} network is designed in such a way that a single point of failure never happens.
 Diverse, redundant connectivity exists at every point of the network, by using diverse telecommunication providers for the same service connectivity whenever possible within each region.
 Diverse dark fiber providers are used to connect every compute facility to the edge, and each edge site is connected to at least three adjacent {{site.data.keyword.cloud_notm}} markets (with rare exception).

 In addition, the network is connected to multiple peering partners, either directly or through peering exchanges, in each market at each edge site.
 No single event should ever result in a service disruption that is noticed by our customers.